ycldingo/QuantumComputer_tw/README.md

 ## Others
 Here, we also post some basic introduction to quantum computing.
 Some of the contents is in Chinese since the reader is set to be the folk in Taiwan.

-## More Materials
-You are suggested to visit the [repository](https://github.com/ycldingo/QuantumComputing_2020Summer) for the 2020 Quantum Computing Summer School held by National Taiwan University.

 ## Reference
 Some of the content are from online resource.
 We do not own the copyright.